-Cox, a Democrat, was the representative for Ohio's 3rd congressional district from 1909 to 1913.
+Cox was the representative for Ohio’s 3rd congressional district and was a Democrat.
+He served from 1909 to 1913.

 From Mar 1909 to Jan 1913, Cox missed 176 of 411 roll call votes, which is 42.8%.
 This is worse than the median of 28.1% among the lifetime records of representatives serving in Jan 1913.
 The chart below reports missed votes over time.

 |Dec 1911-Mar 1912||58||26||44.8%||73rd|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.